 Teacher classroom assignments are provided to each student at the beginning of the school year or upon enrollment.
 Teacher classroom assignments are based on the student's needs and available classroom space.
-Any changes in a student's schedule should be handled through the principal.
+Any questions or concerns about the assignment should be discussed with the principal.